How to take ESCAPELLE?

 When to take and not to take ESCAPELLE?

-ESCAPELLE morning after pill is currently the safest way to prevent pregnancy after contraception failure or unprotected sexual intercourse, with low incidence of side effects.
+ESCAPELLE morning after pill is safe way to prevent pregnancy after contraception failure or unprotected sexual intercourse, with low incidence of side effects.
 It is very unlikely that you will have any serious or long term side effects after taking ESCAPELLE.
 Usually you can carry on with your day as usual.

 Do not take ESCAPELLE: